 What They Need

-Meningococcal vaccine.
+Meningococcal conjugate vaccine.
 This shot protects against four strains of bacteria that can cause meningococcal disease, which is rare but extremely serious.

 There are two particularly dangerous forms: meningitis, which infects the fluid and lining around the brain and can cause brain damage; and septicemia, a deadly blood infection.